blueyed/pytest/doc/en/warnings.rst

     test_show_warnings.py:5: UserWarning
     1 failed in 0.12s

-The same option can be set in the ``pytest.ini`` file using the ``filterwarnings`` ini option.
-For example, the configuration below will ignore all user warnings, but will transform all other warnings into errors.
+The same can be done via the :confval:`filterwarnings` ini options, e.g. in a ``pytest.ini`` file: the configuration below will ignore all user warnings, but will transform all other warnings into errors.

 .. code-block:: ini